ido-sa/backoffice-client/docs/PRD-Backoffice-Client-v1.md

 - Status:
   - Reconciled column reflects server status (Auto/Manual/No) - read-only, no manual override needed.

+### Reconciliation Interaction & Selection Behavior

+#### Fill Selection Rules
+- **"Auto" and "Manual" fills**: Selecting one fill automatically selects all related fills from both sides (the matched group)
+- **"No" fills**: Can manually select multiple fills from both sides independently
+- **Selection clearing**: When selecting a "No" fill, any previously selected matched group is cleared

+#### Visual Feedback
+- Manually selected "No" fills should be visually grouped/highlighted together
+- Matched groups should be highlighted as a unit when any member is selected
+- Hovering a row lightly highlights its matches

+#### Button Behavior
+- **"Match" button**:
+  - Positioned at top middle, below filters and above tables
+  - Enabled only when at least one "No" fill from each side is selected
+  - Disabled when matched fills are selected
+- **"Unmatch" button**:
+  - Positioned at top middle, below filters and above tables
+  - Enabled only when a matched group is selected
+- **Header checkboxes**: Removed (no "select all" functionality)

+#### Error Handling
+- Confirmation dialogs shown only if server returns an error for match/unmatch actions
+- Graceful error display with retry options

 ### Data & Domain Rules (server-side, reflected client-side)
 - Contract = unique id for Instrument + Expiration (if any) + Strike (if any).
 - Fills matching: same triplet (trade_date, account_contract), same side and price; total lots must equal across matched group.